DanielGibson/SkinDeep/README.txt

 This is an unofficial port of SkinDeep to Linux

-Currently (2025-05-03) the code is based on Hotfix01: https://store.steampowered.com/news/app/301280/view/529845510803030210
+Currently (2025-05-07) the code is based on Hotfix02: https://store.steampowered.com/news/app/301280/view/529845510803032094
-but has additional changes to make it build and work on Linux.
+but has additional changes to make it build and work on Linux (and I replaced libjpeg with stb_image.h).

 You can find the original source code as released by Blendo Games in the "upstream" branch.